msurdi/tcache/README.md

 if one of the following conditions is true:

   - It is the first time you run the command, thus the _env_ directory doesn't exist yet
-  - The contents of requirements.txt have changed since the last time the command was run
+  - The contents of requirements.txt have changed since the last time the command was run and _env_ doesn't exist anymore, or -f is provided.
-  - The cached version of _env_ is older than 1 daythe command was run
+  - The cached version of _env_ is older than 1 day since the command was run and _env_ doesn't exist anymore, or -f is provided.

         $ tcache -p env -k $(md5 -q requirements.txt) -r 1d -- pip install -r requirements.txt --root=env